-In this guide, you will learn my personal road map that helped me become a '10x level' developer.
-We have all seen films like WarGames, Hacker, and Swordfish where with a single keystroke someone can hack into a bank and cause havoc.
-In software books, we always read about the rockstar developer who will do twice the amount of work as everyone else.
+In this guide, you will learn my personal road map that helped me become what I consider to be a '10x level' developer.
+We have all seen films like WarGames, Hackers, and Swordfish where with a single keystroke someone can hack into a bank and cause havoc.
+In software books, we always read about the rockstar developers who will do twice the amount of work as everyone else.
+How is this possible?

 Before we carry on too far, we should define what a '10x' developer is.
-Everyone will have his or her own definitions, mine is that you work in such an efficient manner you can do the same level of work as two or more people.
+Everyone will have his or her own definition of what a 10x developer is.
+I define a great developer as someone who is so efficient, they can do the same level of work as two or more people AND to the same standard.
 I have done this several times in my career.
-When I worked on the support desk, I closed the same number of tickets on a weekly average as 3 other people.
-When building a recent project, I had the same velocity as 3 other team members.
+For two years I worked on a support desk, on a weekly average I closed the same number of tickets as 3 other people.
+On a recent contract, my personal velocity was the same as 3 other team members combined.
 This is what I consider a 10x developer.
-You do not need to be 10x times more clever than anyone else, you simply know who to work with in an efficient manner to maximize your output.
+You do not need to be 10x times more clever than anyone else, I am definitely no smarter than most people I work with.
+The trick is to know how to work in an efficient manner to maximize your output.

 For my journey, I went out and read over 100 programming and personal development books.
-When it comes to leveling-up and becoming a 10x developer there are several areas that you will need to have a solid understanding These are:
+I spent countless evenings and weekends creating content for this site, building projects and trying new things out.
+This is the path you must follow to become great.
+When it comes to levelling-up and becoming a 10x developer there are several areas that you will need to have a solid understanding of:

 - Technical Skills